- Difficulty: Moderate+

 Impressive arabic castle from the XIVth century at the highest point of this hill-top town.
 Offering fabulous outdoor swimming pool, terraces with fantastic views and inner courtyard.
-Exquisite food and service.
-Four stars.
+Exquisite food and service. ****star.

 Day 3 Montellano

-Traditional and authentic Andalusian hacienda surrounded by almond and olive groves.
-Offers candlelit dinners under the stars in warm evenings overlooking the surrounding landscape.
+Traditional authentic Andalusian 'hacienda' offers candlelit dinners under the stars on warm evenings overlooking the surrounding landscape.

 Day 4 Arcos de la Frontera

-Historic Noble House in the center of town.
-Another hill top town offering stunning views of the surrounding landscape: the plains to the north and the Grazalema Mountains to the South East.
-Three stars.
+Historic Noble House in the centre of town offering stunning views from its terrace of the surrounding landscape with the plains to the north and the Grazalema Mountains to the South East. ***star.

 Day 5 Jerez de la Frontera

 XIXth century palace in the historic heart of the town, finished in neo-classical, colonial style.
-Modern and comfortable rooms.
-Four stars.
+Modern and comfortable rooms. ****star.